-With these statistics, it’s more important than ever to teach students about the negative effects of bullying, early-on.
-With the help of our awesome teacher community, we compiled these anti-bullying books (organized from youngest to oldest) that address teasing, friendship, self-esteem and more.
+According to statistics from the National Bullying Prevention Center, one out of every five kids has been bullied.
+It’s more important than ever to teach students about the negative effects of bullying and to do so as early as possible.
+With the help of our awesome teacher community, we compiled this list of anti-bullying books (organized from youngest to oldest) that address bullying, teasing, friendship, self-esteem, and more.

-A popular picture book, Chrysanthemum is a story about teasing, self-esteem and acceptance.
+Anti-bullying books are hard to find for the younger set, but Chrysanthemum is a popular picture book about teasing, self-esteem, and acceptance.
 It has sold more than a million copies and was named a Notable Book for Children by the American Library Association.

 Mean Jean is the recess queen, and it isn’t until a new girl becomes her friend that recess dynamics change for the better.
 This book is ideal for addressing bullying that can be resolved without adult intervention.

 Buy it: The Recess Queen at Amazon

 7. The Juice Box Bully by Bob Sornson and Maria Dismondy

 One of the best things kids can do to combat bullying is to stand up for one another, which is exactly what The Juice Box Bully is about.
 Students will learn how to have each other’s back instead of doing nothing when they witness bully confrontation.

 Buy it: The Juice Box Bully at Amazon